 Collaboration among the team of experts who are involved in the creation of designs is imminent.
-To this end, higher the level of collaboration, lesser will be the number of clashes.
+So, the higher the level of collaboration, the lesser will be the number of clashes.
 However, in this instance, both clash detection and clash avoidance must be discussed to better understand the collaboration requirements and the success probability of the built asset.

 Clash detection means identifying any kind of clashes in the construction design.
 A clash is seen when two or more elements take up the same space.
-There are 3 kinds of clashes, Soft, Hard, and 4D clashes.
-The identification of these clashes in the pre-construction phase saves time and cost.
+There are 3 kinds of clashes, Soft, Hard, and Workflow clashes.
+The identification of these clashes in the pre-construction phase saves time and money.

 Clash Avoidance is a part of the clash detection process, but it comes before clash detection.
 Clash Avoidance is an attempt to prevent spatial overlaps and ensure spatial coordination.
 Coordination amongst the different components of the built asset is one of the benefits of adopting BIM.

 Prevention is better than Cure.
 We all have heard of this adage.
 We can say that Prevention is Clash Avoidance and Cure is Clash Detection.
 In this article, we are going to talk about Clash detection vs Clash Avoidance, along with the way forward.

 Clash Detection vs Clash Avoidance: Differences

 JH Garrett in his research on Collaborative design said that concurrency and shared understanding as general requirements for effective decision making in collaborative frameworks (Garrett, 1994).

 |Clash Detection is a reactive process.
 This means that clash detection is identified after the construction drawing has been prepared.